 from the Wintonian Magazine

-A contemporary not only of Smoker, but another alumnus, E.G. Leggett, also left his college memories to posterity.
+The other contemporary of Albert, E.G. Leggett, also left his college memories to posterity.
 A taste of the austerities of the time can be sampled from his recollection, set down sometime after 1960:

 ‘Amenities of college life: from the present-day standpoint these were perhaps few.
 There was no heating at all of corridors or dormitories, and one open fire only in each of the Lecture Rooms, the Dining Hall, and the Staff studies, with slow combustion stoves in the Library, Common Room, etc..
 There was one tap only to the wash basins in the cubicles… not a hot one!
 We washed and shaved with cold water as a rule, for quite a walk and waiting in the queue was involved for most of us to get hot water from the single tap in the “Blax” dormitory.
 We might on some other occasions venture to knock on the door leading into the kitchen and make an appeal.
 On one afternoon in the week we could take our turn in one of the bath-cubicles.
 Sick-bay?
 Well, there was one hidden away at the furthest end of the Blax.
 Most of us saw it but once… and did not invite a closer acquaintance.